ttm/dissertacao/article/acm/notes.md

 - change Musical use to Musical usages.
 OK
 - put references and citations in ??
 OK
 - choose nice settings for the unpublished document (e.g. journal, year).
 OK
+- write a section on vocabulary, synonyms and ambiguities?
+Maybe put it as a disclaimer in the conclusions and state that the section could not be at the introduction because rll the terms were not introduced yet. (sample/sampling frequency/rate; harmonic vs component; harmony (field vs chords vs equilibrium of elements); note as pitch as a pitch+duration as pitch+duration+timbre as an specific note of a score, music or instrument; timbre of instrument, of player, of a register, etc; tremolo as vibrato in some instruments (e.g. piano); OK
+- change velocity to speed in the discussion about the Doppler effect.
+- write a supporting information file with a table with all the scripts and related equations (search multline), musical pieces and figures and important tables.
+OK
+- make an index in the beginning of each section or of the article.
+E.g. spatial location or spatialization is not even cited until the subsection is reached.
+Maybe make the index as an appendix or put it in the introduction, relating concepts, equations and implementations (files and line numbers).
+OK because of listings.pdf
+- state in the introduction that, in fact, most pieces in massa are not very traditional in their sonorities and discourse.
+OK

 ### Vocabulary
 - campo harmônico => harmonic field?